March 9, 2016 – Wed – Total Solar Eclipse in Makasar Strait, Indonesia aboard the Volendam cruise ship

 Totality soon arrives at 8:34:39AM at Second Contact.
 Bailey’s Beads are visible all red and sparkly on the left side of the solar disk at the start.
 By midpoint in Totality, they are also visible on the other side of the solar disk…a beautiful display!
 Of course, plasma streamers are flowing away from the Sun, with a bit of a gap in the flow at the 4 o’clock position.
 Both Venus and Mercury are clearly visible above the Sun during Totality, and as it ends, a huge, bright Diamond Ring pops out – a real treat, and the brightest I’ve observed!

-My weather station measures the temperature drop during the eclipse at only 1.5°C. I’m a bit surprised at how little the air cooled off, but I expect the air mixing at sea reduced this effect similarly as it did with the 2012 Eclipse when I was aboard the Paul Gauguin in the Coral Sea in 2012.
+My weather station measures the temperature drop during the eclipse at only 1.5°C. I’m a bit surprised at how little the air cooled off, but I expect the air mixing at sea level reduced this effect similarly as it did with the 2012 Eclipse when I was aboard the Paul Gauguin in the Coral Sea.
 I don’t stick around to watch the last partial phase of the eclipse, packing up my gear and leaving by 9AM.
-Once 4th Contact is over, the ship turns around and heads south back down the Makassar Strait to the Java Sea and Komodo Island, our next port-of-call the day after tomorrow.
+Once 4th Contact is over, the ship turns around and heads south through the Makassar Strait to the Java Sea, heading to Komodo Island, our next port-of-call the day after tomorrow.
 This is a 500 mile run for them to get us on position this morning.

 After getting cleaned up, I go up to the Explorations Cafe to have a celebratory cappuccino, since I missed breakfast this morning.
 That keeps me going, so I can quickly extract three photos and post a brief message on Facebook to tell my friends I had success with the eclipse.
 They almost immediately respond, saying that they virtually observed the eclipse from a feed coming from somewhere in Micronesia.
 It is a connected world!